mayan-edms/Mayan-EDMS/docs/mercs/0006-lower-information-disclose.rst

 Abstract
 ========

-This MERC proposes the use of errors that don't disclose the existance of a resource in the event that the requester doesn't have the required credentials.
+This MERC proposes the use of errors that don't disclose the existence of a resource in the event that the requester doesn't have the required credentials.

 Motivation